-Post-qualification
+74. Post-qualification

-74.-(1) Where there was no pre-qualification procedure, the qualifications of the lowest evaluated substantially responsive tenderer is checked against the tender requirements and selection criteria specified in the tendering document.

-(2) Where the tender fails to conform to the criteria specified in the tendering document, the tender is rejected and the same procedure is applied to the next ranked tender.
+- (1) Where there was no pre-qualification procedure, the qualifications of the lowest evaluated substantially responsive tenderer is checked against the tender requirements and selection criteria specified in the tendering document. - (2) Where the tender fails to conform to the criteria specified in the tendering document, the tender is rejected and the same procedure is applied to the next ranked tender.

-Negotiation with successful tenderer
+75. Negotiation with successful tenderer

-75.-(1) Subject to subsections (2) and (3), the procuring entity shall not negotiate with the successful tenderer or any other tenderer except in prescribed special circumstances.

-(2) The accounting officer, Public Procurement Committee or Board shall, where the special circumstances referred to under subsection (1) apply, initiate and oversee the negotiation between a procuring entity and the successful tenderer or any other tenderer in accordance with instructions issued by the Director.

-(3) Negotiation between a procuring entity and the successful tenderer must follow the prescribed procedure.

-(4) For the purposes of subsection (3), negotiation does not relate to the price of the tender, except in the case of direct tendering, or where the price of the tender has not been taken into account in the evaluation methodology.
+- (1) Subject to subsections (2) and (3), the procuring entity shall not negotiate with the successful tenderer or any other tenderer except in prescribed special circumstances. - (2) The accounting officer, Public Procurement Committee or Board shall, where the special circumstances referred to under subsection (1) apply, initiate and oversee the negotiation between a procuring entity and the successful tenderer or any other tenderer in accordance with instructions issued by the Director. - (3) Negotiation between a procuring entity and the successful tenderer must follow the prescribed procedure. - (4) For the purposes of subsection (3), negotiation does not relate to the price of the tender, except in the case of direct tendering, or where the price of the tender has not been taken into account in the evaluation methodology.

-Award of public procurement contract
+76. Award of public procurement contract

-76.-(1) A public procurement contract shall be awarded to the tenderer having submitted the lowest evaluated substantially responsive tender which meets the qualification criteria specified in the pre-qualification or tendering document.

-(2) Notwithstanding subsection (1), where the specificity of the subject matter of a public procurement requires recourse to more than one tenderer to execute the public procurement contract and the procuring entity intends to award a public procurement contract to more than one tenderer based on rates, the procuring entity may award the public procurement contract after the determination of a common rate and the pre-qualification procedure.

-(3) A procuring entity shall notify the successful tenderer of the selection of the tender for award and a notice shall be given to the other tenderers, specifying the name and address of the proposed successful tenderer and the price of the public procurement contract.

-(4) Within seven days of the date of the notice referred to in subsection (3), the public procurement contract must be awarded to the successful tenderer.

-(5) The procuring entity may require the successful tenderer to submit security for the performance of the public procurement contract and sign the public procurement contract within the period specified in the tendering document.
-(6) Where the successful tenderer fails to sign the public procurement contract or fails to provide any required security for the performance of the public procurement contract within the time specified in the tendering document, the procuring entity shall select another tenderer from among the remaining valid tenders.

-(7) The procuring entity shall, by notice, immediately publish the public procurement contract award in a newspaper or on the Government website.
+- (1) A public procurement contract shall be awarded to the tenderer having submitted the lowest evaluated substantially responsive tender.
+(Amended by Act 13 of 2020) - (2) Notwithstanding subsection (1), where the specificity of the subject matter of a public procurement requires recourse to more than one tenderer to execute the public procurement contract and the procuring entity intends to award a public procurement contract to more than one tenderer based on rates, the procuring entity may award the public procurement contract after the determination of a common rate and the pre-qualification procedure. - (3) A procuring entity shall notify the successful tenderer of the selection of the tender for award and a notice shall be given to the other tenderers, specifying the name and address of the proposed successful tenderer and the price of the public procurement contract. - (4) The public procurement contract must be awarded to the successful tenderer 7 days after the date of the notice under subsection (3).
+(Substituted by Act 13 of 2020) - (5) The procuring entity may require the successful tenderer to submit security for the performance of the public procurement contract and sign the public procurement contract within the period specified in the tendering document. - (6) Where the successful tenderer fails to sign the public procurement contract or fails to provide any required security for the performance of the public procurement contract within the time specified in the tendering document, the procuring entity shall select another tenderer from among the remaining valid tenders in accordance with subsection (1).
+(Amended by Act 13 of 2020) - (7) The procuring entity shall, by notice, immediately publish the public procurement contract award in a newspaper or on the Government website.

-Debriefing of unsuccessful tenderer
+77. Debriefing of unsuccessful tenderer

-77. A procuring entity shall immediately, on request of an unsuccessful tenderer, inform that tenderer of the reasons for which the tender, or application for pre-qualification, was unsuccessful where the request for such debriefing was submitted within thirty days of the publication of the notice under section 76(7).
+- (1) Subject to subsection (2), a procuring entity shall immediately, on request of an unsuccessful tenderer, inform that tenderer of the reasons for which the tender, or application for pre-qualification, was unsuccessful where the request for such debriefing was submitted within 30 days of the publication of the notice under section 76(3). - (2) The procuring entity shall not provide to a tenderer, information with respect to other bids which is not publicly available.